Lubbock Subpluvial

 Lubbock Subpluvial is a discredited paleoclimate theory about a wet period in early Holocene Texas and New Mexico.
 During this period, part of the Llano Estacado was supposedly covered with pine and spruce forest but later research has found that vegetation there scarcely changed from grasslands through the Quaternary.

 Supposed manifestations

 The Lubbock Subpluvial was localized to the Llano Estacado region of New Mexico and Texas.
-According to the hypothesis, between 8,600-8,300 BCE, the climate was moister, the region was covered with pine and spruce forests and temperatures were colder than today.
+According to the hypothesis, between 8,600 and 8,300 BCE, the climate was moister, the region was covered with pine and spruce forests and temperatures were colder than today.
 Archeologically, this period coincides with the Folsom period.

 This moist period was in turn defined as a subcomponent of a longer-lasting climate anomaly, the "San Jon Pluvial".
 This wet climate episode in the Southern High Plains was in turn correlated to advances of the Rocky Mountain and Laurentide Ice Sheet glaciers, with individual advances connected to specific subcomponents of the "San Jon Pluvial" including the Lubbock Subpluvial.
 Alternatively, it was correlated with the Younger Dryas cold period.